 Are you a champion organizer who could donate a few hours once, or once a month?
 The Equipment Storage space (see below) needs you!

 Perhaps you or a member of your family just went through a convalescence at home after surgery.
 You may have medical equipment you no longer need that would be tremendously helpful to another family going through the same experience.
-Call us to make an appointment to bring your clean and functional equipment (commode; shower chair; bed rails; wheelchair; walker; etc.) or unused supplies (pull-ups, gloves, …) to our storage space in the Design Center.
+Call us to make an appointment to bring your clean and functional equipment (commode; shower chair; bed rails; wheelchair; walker; etc.) to our storage space in the Design Center.
 They will be loaned, for free, to anyone who needs them.
-We will also be grateful for donations to continue to make this much-appreciated service available.
+We will also be grateful for any monetary donations to continue to make this much-appreciated service available.

 A professional caregiver may offer a client any or all of the services listed under “Donate Time”, above.
 In addition, they may provide more intimate care, including transfers, bathing and assistance in toileting.